by Dave Landry

-Former multi-billion dollar money manager and (mostly) okay guy Greg Morris met the gang at Traders Expo in New York for food and drinks, celebrating his 80th birthday.* After the obligatory raunchy jokes are out the way, the conversation often turns toward the markets or aviation and in this case, both.
-To those of you who don’t know Greg, in addition to running billions, here are a few highlights: he was previously the “Morris” part of MurphyMorris.com (John Murphy was the “Murphy” part, the site is now Stockcharts.com), a fighter pilot (Top Gun btw), and a commercial airline pilot.
+A while back, former multi-billion dollar money manager Greg Morris met the gang at Traders Expo in New York for food and drinks to celebrate his birthday.
+After the obligatory jokes-which are best described as 8th grade humor, at best-are out the way, the conversation often turns toward the markets or aviation and in this case, both.
+To those of you who don’t know Greg, in addition to running billions, here are a few highlights: he was previously the “Morris” part of MurphyMorris.com (John Murphy was the “Murphy” part, the site is now StockCharts.com), a fighter pilot (Top Gun btw), and a commercial airline pilot.
 Sounds like someone who can’t hold a job to me! (his joke).

 Anyway, I asked Greg if the items that made the flight checklist were put there by someone forgetting that item.
 And yes, he confirmed, for instance, that the reason putting the landing gear down is on the list when landing is because someone forgot to do that.
 This got me thinking about a checklist for traders.
 Let’s explore this further.